zhujun98/liso/docs/source/installation.rst

     $ sudo pip3 install .

+.. _configuration:

 Configuration
 -------------

 When starting LISO for the first time, a default config file `$HOME/.liso/config.ini` will be generated.
-You may need to modify the executables for different simulation codes under sections `[EXECUTABLE]` and `[EXECUTABLE_PARA]`.
+You may need to modify the executables for different simulation codes.

 .. code-block::